Apache Kafka source connector

 optional

 The authentication credentials to use, if credentials are to be used.
 They must be specified in the form of username:password.
-Note that the credentials are kept secret, once set, and will not be visible in the connection properties output.
+Note that the credentials are kept secret, once set, and won’t be visible in the connection properties output.

 avro-confluent.long-schema-id